MHawksworth/scaladbtest/README.markdown

 ### Null Values

-One of the annoying things with DBUnit is that you had instruct the framework to transform a special string, such as "[NULL]", to an actual null value in Java.
+One of the annoying things with DBUnit is that you had to instruct the framework to transform a special string, such as "[NULL]", to an actual *null* value in Java.
 This trick required a few lines of setup code... and to the uninitiated, you'd probably be scratching your head for a bit until you figured it out.

 With DBT, you can plant *null* literals anywhere you like.
 Here's an example: